CDCgov/phdi/containers/fhir-converter/README.md

 {{ objectName | print_object }}
 ```

 This will print objects or strings to the console for debugging purposes.
+You must set the environment variables `DEV_MODE` and `DEBUG_LOG` to `"true"`.

 # License (for Microsoft FHIR Converter)